-The whole reason they’re called Olympic is because they are the type used in the Olympic Games for the “clean and jerk” and the “snatch”, the two weightlifting competition lifts.
-Nowadays most athletes perform those two lifts with bumper plates, which are plates with several inches of rubber over a metal hub, to help cushion the blow when dropped from overhead.
-So bumper plates are Olympic plates, but everything else with 2″ holes are still considered Olympic plates too.
+The whole reason they’re called olympic is because they are the type used in the Olympic Games for the “clean and jerk” and the “snatch”, the two olympic weightlifting competition lifts.
+Nowadays most athletes perform those two lifts with bumper plates, which are olympic plates made with solid rubber instead of iron (though with a steel hub), to help cushion the blow when dropped from overhead.
+So bumper plates are one type of olympic plate, but everything else with 2″ holes are still considered olympic plates too.

-In a perfect world, all Olympic plates and bars would be the same size and would work together.
+In a perfect world, all olympic plates and bars would be the same size and would work together perfectly.
 That isn’t always the case.

-But what happened at some point was manufacturers started making cheaper Olympic plates with holes a little larger than 2″.
-That way plates with casting defects in the holes would still fit the bars.
+But what happened at some point was manufacturers started making olympic plates with holes a little larger than 2″.
+That way plates with casting defects in the holes would still fit the bars, or bars with bad sleeve sizing would still take the plates.
 So they have a very sloppy fit, which is annoying for any type of lift you do off the floor, such as deadlifts, cleans or snatches, because you have to pull the slack out.

 This is kind of a chicken-or-egg situation, so I don’t know exactly how it happened, but at about the same time, cheaper bar manufacturers started making their bar sleeves 2″ diameter, maybe because they decided to round upto 2″ and didn’t understand it was supposed to be 50mm / 1 31/32″.
 That worked out fine for their own weight sets, but then customers wanted to fit higher quality “snug” plates on the cheap bar and found they were so tight they got stuck.